 The Trust will continue its journey to become an outstanding education establishment by building on the current strategies.
 It will invest in people by providing tailored training and developing leaders to ensure outstanding provision.
-This in turn will impact on outcomes for pupils which we aim to move towards 2019 standards in the 2022-23 academic year, as we begin to mitigate the negative impact of the pandemic.
+This in turn will impact on outcomes for pupils which have continued to improve in 2024 and which we aim to improve further in 2025, as we continue to mitigate the negative impact of the pandemic.
 In practice this means that our aim is for all results to be in the top quartile in comparison with other schools nationally.
 It will also build upon this year's success to invest in the best Trust facilities, utilising the SEND unit and its provision to address the need for further SEND places within our community and to work towards becoming a centre of best practice for SEND provision nationwide.